 Bali Yatra is held over 37 acres, of which 23 acres are on the Mahanadi river bed and 14 on Kila Maidan near the Barabati fort.People from different parts of the state and outside the state visit the famous fair.This is the biggest trade fair in the state.
 More than 1LAKH people visit it, on average, during the fair.

 Dhanu Yatra is World’s biggest open-air theatre, celebrated in Bargarh, Odisha.
 This open-air theater Spread across a 6km radius area around the Bargarh.

 During the Dhanu Yatra, Bargarh city, about 330-km from Bhubaneswar, becomes Mathura, the river Jeera becomes river Yamuna and Amrapali situated on the other side of Jeera becomes Gopapura.
 For all the eleven days, Bargarh city is transformed into a very big stage.

 Dhanu Yatra famous worldwide for World’s largest open-air theatre.

 5.BUDDHIST HERITAGE OF ODISHA-

-Odisha is eminent for its Buddhist legacy locales inside 100 km span of Bhubaneshwar/Jajpur Road.
-Buddhist site excavations began in the 1990s and a portion of the locales was finished in mid-2000s and that brought forth Buddhist legacy circuit of Orissa containing Ratnagiri, Pushpagiri, Lalitagiri, and Udayagiri.
+Odisha is eminent for its Buddhist legacy locales inside a 100 km span of Bhubaneshwar/Jajpur Road.
+Buddhist site excavations began in the 1990s and a portion of the locales was finished in the mid-2000s and that brought forth Buddhist legacy circuits of Orissa containing Ratnagiri, Pushpagiri, Lalitagiri, and Udayagiri.

 Lalitgiri: Lalitgiri is one of the major Buddhist complexes in the Indian state of Odisha comprising major stupas, ‘esoteric’ Buddha images, and monasteries (viharas), one of the oldest sites in the region.